kyle-litton/NJ-Vaccine-TweetBot/README.md

 The goal of this project is to help people in NJ find covid vaccine appointments.

-Currently, the bot is working for the HMHN Appointments at the Meadowlands and in Edison.
-We are working on expanding the project for other websites, such as Rowan and the VNACJ and hopefully more!
+Currently, we have the bot running for VNACJ (Bell Works, Red Bank, Asbury Park), CentraState (Freehold), Rowan Medical, Monmouth County (Freehold).
+We will be adding more soon!